hohilwik/Shirleys-Sumerian-Translation-Attempt/README.md

 # Changelog

+# 003
+- added dictionaries generated using etcsl transliteration data, with lemma tag as pivot, also tried form tag.
+Lemma tag is probably more accurate but need to find an expert to figure that out
+- Here is some data on the dictionaries:
+Frequency Table (Lemma tag version):

+Words with 1 meanings: 3916 (92.80%)
+Words with 2 meanings: 248 (5.88%)
+Words with 3 meanings: 37 (0.88%)
+Words with 4 meanings: 11 (0.26%)
+Words with 5 meanings: 4 (0.09%)
+Words with 6 meanings: 3 (0.07%)
+Words with 7 meanings: 1 (0.02%)

+Frequency Table (Form tag version):

+Words with 1 meanings: 32591 (97.84%)
+Words with 2 meanings: 615 (1.85%)
+Words with 3 meanings: 70 (0.21%)
+Words with 4 meanings: 16 (0.05%)
+Words with 5 meanings: 13 (0.04%)
+Words with 6 meanings: 3 (0.01%)
+Words with 7 meanings: 2 (0.01%)

 ## 002
 - CDLI data is not cleaned properly.
 Need to write a custom parser that can deal with that.
 Will also attempt the suggested method using APIs
 - collating grammar notes for rule-based translation based on books in Readings folder